eleniel-mocna/CellCNN/README.md

 For a detailed description of each file, see below.

+If you want to run just a quick analysis with preset metaparameters, use the function `quick_run(path)`.
-When you've prepared this folder, go through the template_example.R script located in the example_scripts/R folder.
+If you want to have more control over the metaparameters and more, go through the template_example.R script, located in the example_scripts/R folder.

 #### data folder